sourabh86/HashTagsAndroid/README.md

 HashTagsAndroid
 ===============

-This is a sample project that implements hashtags in android
+This is a sample project that implements hashtags in android.

+Jump to http://goo.gl/Ojfzkx for complete tutorial.